+A refusal decision by the Migration Agency can be appealed before the Migration Court and this appeal has suspensive effect under the regular procedure.
 Appeals are made to the four Migration Courts in Stockholm, Luleå, Malmö and Gothenburg.
-All Dublin appeals are dealt with by the Migration Court in Stockholm.
 Appeals can be made both in relation to facts and/or points of law.